-The night before a forecasted snow storm, I cooked several dishes in my Instant Pot, as a precaution in case of power outages.
+The night before a snow storm, I cooked several dishes like this Instant Pot Pasta Alfredo Primavera, as a precaution in case of power outages.
 When the fierce winter nor’easter descended on us here on the east coast the day after, I was relieved I cooked up a storm, literally.
 We experienced intermittent power outages all day which made it impossible to cook anything for a straight hour.
-One of those meals I cooked was this Pasta Alfredo Primavera from a recipe of the new cookbook Weeknight Cooking with your Instant Pot by Kristy Bernardo.
+One of those meals I cooked was this Pasta Alfredo Primavera from a recipe of the cookbook Weeknight Cooking with your Instant Pot by Kristy Bernardo.
 Thank goodness for culinary friends like Kristy who send me their new cookbooks to try out.
 Her cookbook was a lifesaver because it opened my eyes to more recipes I could cook with my multi-cooker, the Instant Pot.

 As Kristy said, “Before the advent of the Instant Pot, busy home cooks would save their favorite long-cooked, richly flavored comfort foods for the weekend, never the weekdays when getting dinner on the table was a race against the clock.”
 Tell me about it.
 I raised two sons who were always hungry amidst my busy schedule as a working wife and mom.
 The panic, stressful hours were always between 4 o’clock in the afternoon till dinner time.
 Like most mothers, I had to balance my time between cooking, overseeing homework and driving the boys to after-school activities.
 How I got dinner ready back then, with no Instant Pot was hard to imagine, now that I think about it.